kby-ai/FaceLivenessDetection-Windows/README.md

 # FaceLivenessDetection-Windows
 ## Introduction
-This is the face liveness detection demo project for windows.
+This is the Face Liveness Detection Python project for Windows.

 > The demo is integrated with KBY-AI's Face Liveness Detection Server SDK.